RomainLanz/sentry/README.md

 }
 ```

 Since the SDK is also added to the `IoC Container`, you can also use it in your services.
+If you are inside a request context, the SDK injected will be scoped to it.

 ```ts
 import { inject } from '@adonisjs/core'